chains-project/btc-supply-chain/README.md

 * [Guix](https://guix.gnu.org/):  Guix is a package manager with secure and deterministic packaging.
 [See the Bitcoin-core pipeline](https://github.com/bitcoin/bitcoin/blob/master/contrib/guix/README.md)
 * [Gitian](https://gitian.org/): Gitian enables one to set up secure and deterministic build process.
 See the [Gitian process of bitcoin-core](https://github.com/bitcoin-core/docs/blob/master/gitian-building.md)

+## Checking btc-supply-chain

+To verify that the data contained in this repo is consistent, see script `check-btc-supply-chain.py`.

 ## Meta-trust

 Wait!
 Maybe this website has been compromised?
 That's entirely correct!
 You should make your own research about this website as well.
 Mitigation: